yugr/sortcheck/README.md

 Disclaimer: in this mode libsortcheck.so will be preloaded to all your processes so any malfunction may permanently break your system.
-It's highly recommended to backup the disk or make snapshot of VM.
+It's highly recommended to backup the disk or make VM snapshot.

 # Build

 To build the tool, simply run make from project top directory.
-Makefile supports various candies (e.g. AddressSanitizer, debug build, etc.) - run make help for mode details.
+Makefile supports various candies (e.g. AddressSanitizer, debug build, etc.) - run `make help` for mode details.

 If you enable AddressSanitizer you'll need to add libasan.so to `LD_PRELOAD` (before `libsortcheck.so`).